Advertisement

 • Corn tortillas.
 Blue corn tortillas make them even more traditional.

-• Cheese – Oaxaca cheese is classic, but mozzarella, Monterey Jack, or even a mild cheddar melt beautifully.
+• Cheese.
+Oaxaca cheese is classic, but mozzarella, Monterey Jack or even a mild cheddar melt beautifully.
 For dairy-free, use your favorite vegan cheese.

 • Epazote.
 If you can’t find it, fresh cilantro works well as a substitute.

-• Onion & garlic
+• Onion and garlic.

 How to make huitlacoche quesadillas

-3. Cook until golden: Toast both sides until the cheese melts and the tortilla is crisp but pliable.
+3. Cook until golden.
+Toast both sides until the cheese melts and the tortilla is crisp but pliable.

-4. Serve: Enjoy hot, ideally with salsa verde or a crunchy slaw on the side.
+4. Serve.
+Enjoy hot, ideally with salsa verde or a crunchy slaw on the side.

 Variations